apohl79/audiogridder/README.md

 finishes the startup.
 Each plugin that does not work will be blacklisted.)
-4. **On Windows**: If you get errors about missing DLLs (MSVCP140.dll and VCRUNTIME140_1.dll) when you start the server, you have to install the "Microsoft Visual C++ Redistributable für Visual Studio 2019".
+4. **On Windows**: If you get errors about missing DLLs (MSVCP140.dll and VCRUNTIME140_1.dll) when you start the server, you have to install the "Microsoft Visual C++ Redistributable for Visual Studio 2019".
 You can download it from [Microsoft](https://visualstudio.microsoft.com/downloads/), under "Other Tools and Frameworks".
 Here is the [direct link](https://aka.ms/vs/16/release/VC_redist.x64.exe) as well.